HISTORY AND TRADITIONAL LAND

-From Sangka Island Hamlet then moved north to birth 1 Lumbuk 33 Tumbi Hamlet which later changed its name to Partially Allied Hamlet and moved downward to give birth to 50 Tumbi Lekuk Hamlet and Lempur Hamlet now.
+From Sangka Island Hamlet then moved north to birth 1 Lekuk 33 Tumbi Hamlet which later changed its name to Partially Allied Hamlet moving downward to give birth to 50 Tumbi Lekuk Hamlet and Lempur Hamlet now.
 From Sangkar Island Hamlet, gave birth to Pondok, Muak, Lolo, Lubuk Pai Keluru, Semerap.

 √From Sanggaran Agung Hamlet developed into Tanjung Pauh Mudik Hamlet, Pondok Siguang, Tanjung Pauh Hilir, Talang Kemulun.

 √From Pengasi Hamlet developed into Pulau Pandan Hamlet, Pendang Talang Genting, Tebing Tinggi, Selema Tanjung Batu, Pidung.
 For Selema, some of the residents come from Purba Hamlet, Koto Jelatang.